Bkamahl/ReservableRooms/README.md

 ## Serverside Config:

-To change the "[ReservableRooms]" color, find the Color() at lines 12 for the server file and 14 for the entity file.
+To change the "[ReservableRooms]" color, find the Color() at lines 19 for the server file and 16 and 34 for the entity file.

 ## Changelog